SQL Server Maintenance Solution

 Enter a description for the backup.

-The Description option in DatabaseBackup use the DESCRIPTION option in the SQL Server BACKUP command.
+The Description option in DatabaseBackup uses the DESCRIPTION option in the SQL Server BACKUP command.

 Threads

-Specify the Quest LiteSpeed for SQL Server, Red Gate SQL Backup, or Idera SQL safe backup number of threads.
+Specify the LiteSpeed, Red Gate SQL Backup Pro, or Idera SQL Safe Backup number of threads.
 The maximum number of threads is 32.

 Throttle

-Specify the Quest LiteSpeed for SQL Server maximum CPU usage, as a percentage.
+Specify the LiteSpeed maximum CPU usage, as a percentage.

 Encrypt